-- A rather horrifying real life case was the boxing match between Vince Pettway and Simon Brown.
+- In the boxing match between Vince Pettway and Simon Brown.
 Brown was knocked out with a nasty left hook, collapsed to ground, and while lying flat on his back his arm continued making punching motions into the air.
 Link for the curious.

-- Similar but less dramatic was a bout with Jimmy Thunder and Crawford Grimsley.
-Grimsley was KO'd with literally the first punch of the fight, and medical personnel rushed to the ring to help him.
+- In the bout with Jimmy Thunder and Crawford Grimsley, Grimsley was KO'd with literally the first punch of the fight, and medical personnel rushed to the ring to help him.
 A semi-conscious Grimsley had to be restrained from punching at the medical people attending him while still on the canvas.

 - Occasionally a Mixed Martial Arts match will end in a TKO and the losing fighter, still dazed and not understanding what's going on, will to attempt to grapple the referee as he breaks the two fighters apart.